Bethenny Frankel, 49, Shares Unfiltered Makeup-Free Photos: ‘This Is What I Look Like Most Days’

-Bethenny Frankel posted two completely makeup-free photos to her Instagram account this week as she shared a very important message with fans.
-The 49-year-old mom of one gave her 2.2 million followers an unfiltered look at her natural beauty as she opened up about the struggles many people are facing right now as a result of the coronavirus pandemic.
+Bethenny Frankel posted two completely makeup-free photos and a very important message to her Instagram account this week.
+The 49-year-old mom of one gave her 2.2 million followers an unfiltered look at her natural beauty.
+At the same time, she opened up about the struggles many people are facing right now as a result of the coronavirus pandemic.

-The April 8 upload was made up of two photos and showed Bethenny without a stitch of makeup as she cuddled up to her adorable two dogs, Biggy and Smallz, with her brunette hair down.
+The April 8 upload of two photos showed Bethenny without a stitch of makeup and her brunette hair down as she cuddled up to her two adorable dogs, Biggy and Smallz.
+The former Real Housewives of New York star kept things super casual as she rocked a navy blue-and-white oversized sweater with a pair of green flannel pants.

-The first snap showed Bethenny as she gave the camera a smile while she rested the right side of her face on the side of a white chair with her pets in front of her.
+The first snap showed Bethenny as she gave the camera a smile while she rested her face on the side of a white chair with her pets in front.
+She sat in the same position in the second photo but looked down toward her pets instead of at the camera.

-The former Real Housewives of New York star kept things super casual as she rocked a navy blue and white oversized sweater with a pair of green flannel pants.

 View this post on Instagram